Extra pay run at year end (Week 53)

 Extra pay run Tax and P800 Forms

 It’s normal for employees paid in an extra pay run to have underpaid tax.
-This is because, for each tax code, there is a set amount of free pay per year.
+This is because, for each tax code, there’s a set amount of free pay per year.

 The free pay is based on a 52-week tax year.

-If it is the case an employee has underpaid tax, HMRC will send them a P800 form later in the new tax year.
+If an employee has underpaid tax, HMRC will send them a P800 form later in the new tax year.

 Pensions and your year end